edo9300/Make-Forwarder-Dsi/README.md

   - If you want to organize your stuff better, you can create a save folder inside the game folder or anywhere else on the console, but this will require more configuration later.

 ## Step 3.
 Downloading and Installing Make-Forwarder-Dsi
-1. Go to [this link](https://github.com/Ta180m/Make-Forwarder-Dsi/releases) and under "Assets", click on the one titled "MakeForwarder.zip" to download it
+1. Go to [this link](https://github.com/Ta180m/Make-Forwarder-Dsi/releases) and download `MakeForwarder.zip`
-2. Extract the files from the downloaded MakeForwarder.zip to a folder of your choosing
+2. Extract the files from the downloaded `MakeForwarder.zip` to a folder of your choosing
 3. Drag all the files to your SD card
 4. Eject the SD card and put it back inside your DSi